learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 * Make sure your Github account is working.
 How do we do that?
 Make sure you can login to your Github account [here](https://github.com/).
 If you don't have an account, please make one now.

-* After logging in, you should see something similar to this (excluding me):
+* After logging in, you should see something similar to this:
 ![git](http://i.imgur.com/hBeBGXG.png)

 * All of the labs you will be asked to complete moving forward are hosted on [Github](https://github.com/learn-co-curriculum) and they are open-sourced!
 [Here](https://www.objc.io/issues/22-scale/artsy/) is a great article regarding _open source by default_ by Orta Therox, Ash Furrow, Laura Brown, and Eloy Duran.